 The House Value Will Decrease With Some Changes

 The sad thing is while that window cost quite a bit, the biggest concern was the affect on resale.
 My brother is afraid that by adding this window he has lowered his home’s value.
 I find this ridiculous that just adding something you value to the house will cut the total value of the house.
 A real estate agent said that most of what people add to their homes including hard wood floors and a more advanced kitchen have merely emotional value.
 If you try to ask for a higher price to your property with these additions, most people will laugh.

-While a home is a good thing to own and can provide many benefits, do not expect it to give you a profit.
-While you can sell the house for a higher value later, you are selling the roof over your head and one way or another you will have to pay for that again, unless you want to be homeless.
+While a home is a good thing to own and can provide many benefits do not expect it to give you a profit.
+While you can sell the house for a higher value later you are selling the roof over your head.
+One way or another you will have to pay for that again, unless you want to be homeless.
 That is my argument that a house is a liability.

 This is a good thing.
 Instead of worrying about the price you will get back for the house when you are rid of it, you can focus on making it yours for the present.

 Many people buy goods including watches in hopes that someone else will buy it for more money.
 These are liabilities, like practically every consumer good people can buy, they are far more likely to loose value than gain them.